azrogdev/ttt/package/ttt/README.md

 game.on(Events.TrainingMove, (data) => {
     const { x, y } = data;
-    game.player.move(x, y); // only available if bot setup on true, and same for training.
+    game.player.move(x, y); // Only available if bot setup on true, and same for training.
 })

 game.on(Events.GameEnded, (data) => {
     const { winner, state } = data;
-    if (state === "draw") return; // its a draw else state is equal to 'win' console.log(winner) // Output: 529658487949754368 (example) })
+    if (state === "draw") return; // Its a draw else state is equal to 'win' console.log(winner) // Output: 529658487949754368 (example) })

 game.on(Events.UpdateGrid, (data) => {
     const { grid } = data;
-    console.log(grid) // or whatever to update the display })
+    console.log(grid) // Or whatever to update the display })
 // Adding two players
 game.players.add([529658487949754368, 500969672250884106]);